 By providing mediation support we help states, organisations and key individuals to be better equipped to undertake and support mediation endeavours.
 We deploy and share our pool of expertise and experience with other third-party mediators to support them in the long term in preventing and resolving conflicts in their target countries.

 There is increased recognition internationally of the need to strengthen the overall mediation capabilities of the different actors working in international mediation.
-Peace processes that are aimed at a mediated solution to a political conflict include a wide range of actors with different skills, resources and mandates to contribute to the mediation process.
-Providing effective support to the international mediation community can increase the chances of successfully preventing, mitigating and resolving conflicts, and of thereby creating a durable and equitable peace.
+Peace processes that are aimed at a mediated solution to a political conflict include a wide range of actors with different skills, resources and mandates.
+Providing effective support to the international mediation community can increase the chances of creating a durable peace.

 SUPPORT TO NATIONAL ACTORS